 An honest warning

 VR horror is not for everyone.
 The immersion that makes these games amazing also makes them genuinely uncomfortable for some people.
 If you're prone to motion sickness or anxiety, start with something lighter and work your way up.
+Play in short sessions, keep a light on if you need it, and build your tolerance over time.
+The fear is the feature here, but you are still allowed to set the pace.
 There's no shame in taking the headset off.